KILTprotocol/docs/docs/concepts/07_dip/01_overview.md

 :::

-## User accounts
+## User accounts on KILT

-For an account to take advantage of DIP it needs a decentralized identity (DID) and to create a transaction on the provider chain to generate a cross-chain identity commitment.
+For an account to take advantage of DIP with KILT it needs a decentralized identity (DID) and to create a transaction on the provider chain to generate a cross-chain identity commitment.

 For an account to be able to do this, a Dapp developer needs to build the functionality into their app for a user using the DIP SDK.

 :::info

-Find more details in the [user account](./05_user_account.md) section.
+Find more details in the [user account](./04_user_account_kilt.md) section.

 :::